top of page

 The noun 'distress' has its etymological roots in the Old French word 'destresse,' which was derived from the Latin word 'districtus.'
 In Latin, 'districtus' was the past participle of 'stringere,' meaning 'to draw tight' or 'to bind.'
 The concept of binding or being drawn tight is metaphorically linked to the idea of emotional or physical suffering, as if one's emotions or well-being are being constricted or strained.
 Over time, this evolved into the modern usage of 'distress' to denote a state of extreme sorrow, pain, or suffering, often accompanied by feelings of anxiety or discomfort.
 The etymology of 'distress' thus reflects the tight emotional grip that such difficult experiences can have on an individual's well-being.

-Find the meaning of distress
+Quiz: Find the meaning of the noun distress:

 Try Again!